google/truth/usage.md

 </table>

-*Note:* These different styles can let a developer build more flexible tests, though the Truth team recommends mostly using assertThat() in unit tests, and very careful consideration of assume() and Expect.
+*Note:* These different styles can let a developer build more flexible tests, though the Truth team recommends mostly using `assertThat()` (which is equivalent to `assert_().that()`) in unit tests, and very careful consideration of assume() and Expect.
 These can make one's tests quite expressive and clear, but assume() can cause tests to not be run (unexpectedly), and Expect can encourage the developer to check way too many things, causing big heavy tests, rather than lots of small, clear tests.

 ### Extensibility